Mersch says court opinion shows ECB has considerable discretion

-Asked whether the opinion had any direct implication for a possible future bond purchase programme, Mersch stressed that the advocate general’s opinion was limited on the OMT programme, but added it certainly provided “very interesting elements”.
+Asked whether the opinion had any direct implication for a possible future bond purchase program, Mersch stressed that the advocate general’s opinion was limited on the OMT program, but added it certainly provided “very interesting elements”.

 “The opinion first of all clearly states that it is the ECB which has sole responsibility for the conception, or the definition and the implementation of monetary policy,” Mersch told reporters at the ECB headquarters.